ElegantDumbass/QrCode-FrontendMentor/README.md

 ## Acknowledgments

 I am not as skilled as i think i am, if not for ai i dont know how long this would take, i want to be better at web dev and this first step really help me get out of my bubble.

+i changed things and added thing from abdul and kusboo feedback such as :

+1. Add Semantic
+2. Add Alt(wich i forgot, thankyou)
+3. Remove media query(i still don't have clean grasp of it, if any of you have advice or solution please do tell me)
+4. Changed color, text weight, and image

+if my text is still going outside of the container or it size does not match please do tell me with solution(because frankly i don't know how to fix it)

+thank you for the feedback, i will revisit this challange in the future